The Department of Historic Resources has two appointed citizen boards, the State Review Board and the Virginia Board of Historic Resources.

 During the boards’ joint quarterly meeting, the Board of Historic Resources votes on whether a nomination has made a case for listing in the Virginia Landmarks Register.
 If the board votes to accept the nomination, it is officially listed in the VLR at the completion of voting.

-While the State Review Board does not vote to officially accept or reject nominations at the state level, it does vote on recommending to DHR’s director if a nomination should be forwarded to the National Park Service (which oversees the National Register program) for federal listing in the National Register of Historic Places.
-If the State Review Board so recommends a resource for forwarding to the NPS, the nomination is reviewed by the agency’s director, and is typically sent to the Keeper of the National Register within a month.
+While the State Review Board does not vote to officially accept or reject nominations at the state level, it does vote to recommend to DHR’s director if a nomination should be forwarded to the National Park Service (which oversees the National Register program) for consideration for the National Register of Historic Places.
+If the State Review Board recommends a nomination for the National Register, the agency’s director reviews nomination and typically sends it to the Keeper of the National Register within a month.
 The Keeper’s Office has a 45-day review period after which it either accepts or rejects a nomination for listing.
+(The Keeper’s Office may reject a nomination for specific reasons and ask DHR for additional information or revisions, prior to reconsidering the nomination.)

 What is the State Review Board’s role in the National Register evaluation process?